También disponible en/also available in: Español

 This means that cases made for the CDJ-2000NXS2 won’t accommodate the SC5000.
 This goes also for DJ booths that were customized to fit CDJ-2000NXS2’s.
 The good news is that they are exactly the same width.

 The SC5000 Prime screen is a 7-inch full color, multi-touch gesture screen.
-That last bit means that it support complex touch commands such as swiping and pinching.
+That last bit means that it supports complex touch commands such as swiping and pinching.
 It’s something smartphone & tablet users have known and used for years, but new to the DJ gear world.
 What does this mean?
 It means swiping to load a track, increasing or decreasing the size of the waveform with a pinch gesture and touching elements on the screen to show or hide them.
 Simple, familiar and effective.

 The screen on the CDJ2000NXS2 is the same size but lacks the multi-touch gesture feature.